Rebecca Santinelli M.A.

 Capitolium erat caput mundi: a study of the topographical and historical development of the Capitoline Hill in Rome

 The project is funded by the German Academic Exchange Service (DAAD) and is carried out within the frame of the Landscape Archaeology and Architecture (LAA) programme of the Berlin Graduate School of Ancient Studies (BerGSAS).
-It is supervised by Prof. Dr. Ortwin Dally (DAI Rome/FU Berlin) and Prof. Dr. Monika Trümper (FU Berlin).
+It is supervised by Prof. Dr. Ortwin Dally (DAI Rome/FU Berlin), Prof. Dr. Monika Trümper (FU Berlin) and Prof. Dr. Massimiliano Papini (Sapienza University of Rome).

 2021